 Also, The Joint Council for Cosmetic Practitioners is taking responsibility for implementing a new voluntary register for practitioners.
 The aim is to help raise industry standards.
 At Skintique, we are in the process of getting registered.

 There is also the organisation Save Face.
 They have a national register of Accredited practitioners who provide non-surgical cosmetic treatments such as anti-wrinkle injections and dermal fillers.
 The Register is accredited by the Professional Standards Authority.
 It is recognised by the government, The Department of Health, NHS England and The Care Quality Commission.

 On the Save Face list are five Leicestershire accredited members, two in Northamptonshire and one in Rutland.

 Our clinic, Skintique, is Save Face accredited and is led by Dr Natalia Hancock.
 She is a fully qualified and licenced UK doctor.
 Registered with the General Medical Council and a member of the British College of Aesthetic Medicine.
-Also Save Face, British Medical Laser Association and ACE.
+Also Save Face, British Medical Laser Association.

 Natalia Hancock has extensive experience in aesthetic medicine.

 Are you considering having any non-surgical cosmetic procedures?